nostr-resources/nostr-resources.github.io/index.md

 - [Openvibe (iOS & Android)](https://play.google.com/store/apps/details?id=com.plebstr.client) - Nostr, Threads, Bluesky, and Mastodon in one client.
 - [Primal (iOS & Android)](https://primal.net/downloads) - Clean & performant, but not very feature-rich (yet)

-There are more native clients in development, Nostros[^nostros] and Nozzle[^nozzle] being two of them.
+There are more native clients in development, Nostros[^nostros] and Voyage[^voyage] being two of them.

 [Nootti](https://nootti.com) is the first iOS native cross-posting client for Nostr, Bluesky and Mastodon.
+[Nos](https://nos.social/) is another iOS client that integrates with other social protocols.

 Web clients: